-Yaz Terajima is the Director of the Financial Studies Division in the Financial Stability Department.
+Yaz Terajima is the Senior Research Director in the Financial Stability Department (FSD).
 His primary research interests include macroeconomic implications of household and firm finances, banking and monetary policy.
-Specific topics include distributive effects of inflation across households, wealth accumulation based on occupational and educational choices, small business bankruptcy and bank leverage dynamics.
+Specific topics include distributive effects of inflation across households, small business financial constraints and bankruptcy, and bank leverage dynamics.
 He holds a Ph.D. from the University of Pennsylvania.

 In light of the financial crisis and its aftermath, several economists have argued that inflation-targeting central banks should reconsider the level of their inflation targets.
 While the appropriate level for the inflation target remains an open question, it’s important to note that any transition to a new target would entail certain costs.

 The COVID-19 pandemic uncovered policy challenges related to the economic measures that were taken to support the economy.
 Two years later, we attempt to identify the broader impact of these measures and research that needs to follow.

 Data show that income inequality in Canada increased substantially during the 1980s and first half of the 1990s but has been relatively stable over the past 25 years.
 This increase was felt mainly by low-income earners and younger people, while older people benefited from higher retirement income.

 The theory that rich economic diversity of businesses and households both affects and is shaped by economy-wide fluctuations has strong implications for monetary policy.
 This review places these insights in a Canadian context.